KatoJun/react-basics/README.md

 ## Overview
-This is a repository you can learn about React basics
+This is a repository where you can learn about React basics

 # react-basics
 Created with CodeSandbox